|

 Testosterone

 This is special sex hormone produced inside the testes of males.
-The hormone controls the male featurestestosterone.
+The hormone controls the male features.
 Testosterone makes you grow taller and change shape and causes your testicles to make sperm.
 Sperms are the male reproductive cells that join the female cell to form a baby.
 (You can learn more about reproduction)

 Hungry and sleepy